 Understanding the Competition Requirements

 • Repertoire mandates: Some competitions require a specific piece or a selection from a prescribed list.
 Others allow free choice within a time limit.
-If you have flexibility, choose a work that plays to your strengths while also challenging you to grow.
+If you have flexibility, choose a work that highlights your strengths while also stretching your abilities.
+Avoid pieces that are too easy or too hard for your current level.

 • Time constraints: Most competitions impose both minimum and maximum performance durations.
-Time your piece with a stopwatch during practice to ensure you stay within limits, including any cuts or repeats the piece demands.
+Time your piece with a stopwatch during practice, including all repeats and cuts.
+If the piece has optional repeats, decide which to use and stick with that plan so your timing is consistent.

 • Accompaniment rules: Determine whether piano accompaniment is required, optional, or forbidden.
-If required, decide whether you will use a live pianist or a recorded track, and check if the competition provides a pianist.
-For recordings, verify acceptable formats and audio quality standards.
+If required, decide on a live pianist or a recorded track and check if the competition provides a pianist.
+For recordings, verify acceptable audio formats (e.g., MP3, WAV), sample rate, and file size limits.
+Test your playback equipment beforehand.

 • Eligibility categories: Age groups, grade levels, or experience tiers are common.
-Make sure you enter the correct category to avoid being over- or under-matched.
+Enter the correct category to avoid being overmatched or disqualified.
+Some competitions also have divisions based on the type of euphonium (e.g., compensating vs. non-compensating).

-• Virtual vs. in-person: For video submissions, note specifications on camera angle, lighting, background, length, and file format.
-In-person events often have specific stage setup rules.
+• Virtual vs. in-person: For video submissions, note specifications on camera angle, lighting, background, dress code, and video length.
+In-person events often require specific stage setup — check if you need to bring your own stand, chair, or mute.

-Taking the time to fully parse these details early in your preparation will save you from last-minute surprises and allow you to tailor your practice to the competition’s demands.
+Taking time to fully parse these details early in your preparation will save you from last-minute surprises and allow you to tailor every practice session to the competition’s demands.

 Selecting the Optimal Solo Repertoire

-Choosing the right piece is arguably the most important artistic decision you will make.
-The ideal solo should highlight your technical abilities, showcase your musicality, and fit comfortably within your current skill level while pushing you to improve.
-Here are key considerations:
+Choosing the right piece is one of the most important artistic decisions you will make.
+The ideal solo should highlight your technical strengths, showcase your musical personality, and fit comfortably within your current skill level while challenging you to grow.
+Consider the following factors:

-• Technical fit: Evaluate your own strengths — are you more comfortable with lyrical passages or rapid technical runs?
+• Technical fit: Evaluate whether you excel at lyrical passages, rapid technical runs, or dramatic leaps.
 Select a piece that leans into your natural abilities but also includes a few passages that require focused effort to master.
+Avoid pieces that push you into extreme registers or endurance demands you haven’t yet developed.

 • Musical engagement: You will perform this piece many times, so choose one that resonates with you emotionally.
-A piece you love will be easier to practice and more convincing to judges.
+A piece you genuinely love will be easier to practice and more convincing to judges.
+Listen to recordings of several potential solos before deciding.

-• Range and endurance: The piece should explore your full comfortable range without forcing you into extreme registers you cannot control.
-Also consider performance duration — a long piece demands excellent breath support and mental stamina.
+• Range and endurance: The piece should explore your full comfortable range without forcing you into extreme high or low registers you cannot control.
+Consider the performance duration — a long piece demands excellent breath support and mental stamina.
+If your solo is over eight minutes, you may need to build endurance gradually.

-• Repertoire variety: If the competition requires multiple pieces (e.g., a lyrical solo and a technical etude), select contrasting works that demonstrate versatility.
-This also keeps judges’ ears engaged.
+• Repertoire variety: If the competition requires multiple pieces (such as a lyrical solo and a technical etude), select contrasting works that demonstrate versatility.
+This also keeps judges’ ears engaged and shows your range as a musician.

-• Consult your teacher: An experienced teacher or mentor can help you choose a piece that is appropriate for the competition level and your personal growth.
-They may also know which solos are frequently chosen and how to differentiate your performance.
+• Consult your teacher: An experienced teacher or mentor can help you choose a piece that fits the competition level and your personal growth.
+They may also know which solos are frequently chosen and how to differentiate your performance — for example, picking a less common piece can help you stand out if performed well.

-Once selected, purchase a reliable edition of the music and listen to multiple recordings by professional euphonium players.
+Once selected, purchase a reliable edition of the music (avoid photocopies unless allowed) and listen to multiple recordings by professional euphonium players such as Steven Mead, David Childs, or Oren Marshall.
 This will give you a sense of interpretive possibilities and common pitfalls.

 Structuring Your Practice for Success